jjmccollum/teiphy/README.md

 (They are assigned `@xml:id` values so that they can be referenced from these other units.)
 The `witDetail` elements in those units with a `@type` of `overlap` describe the witnesses that attest to no readings there because of their omission in the overlapping unit.
 Likewise, the `witDetail` with a `@type` of `lac` indicates which witnesses are lacunose at each unit.
-Both types of readings can be treated as missing characters for the witnesses that attest to them by specifying the following arguments when invoking `convert_tei.py`:
+Both types of readings can be treated as missing characters (which is the default of `?` for NEXUS output) for the witnesses that attest to them by specifying the following arguments when invoking `convert_tei.py`:

 ```
 -m lac -m overlap